exercism/v3/languages/csharp/exercises/concept/properties/.docs/instructions.md

 ### 2 Ensure that a negative input weight is rejected.

-Implement validation for the `WeighingMachine.InputWeight` to reject negative numbers
+Add validation to the `WeighingMachine.InputWeight` property to throw an `ArgumentOutOfRangeException` when trying to set it to a negative weight:

 ``` csharp
 var wm = new WeighingMachine();
 wm.InputWeight = -10m; // Throws an ArgumentException